NaveenVarmaK/Pipeline_Mapping_IEC61850_OmegaX-CSDM/README.md

 - `--timestamp-column`: Name of timestamp column for RML
 - `--source-participant`: Name of the source participant
 - `--target-participant`: Name of the target participant
-#### Note: When you try to use --source-participant and --target-participant you must also use --no-remove-duplicates aswell otherwise the graphdb import will fail with parsing error.

 ### Knowledge Graph Options